containers/podman-desktop/README.md

-Podman Desktop - A graphical tool for developing containers locally and on Kubernetes
+Podman Desktop - A graphical tool for developing on containers and Kubernetes
 ---

 <p align="center">